 The issue of debt has been a hot topic on the economic agenda for a long time.
+What are the most indebted countries in Europe?
 Most frequently, those who discuss this issue define indebtedness as the level of public debt.
 Less often, particularly in the case of poor developing countries, it is interpreted as the level of foreign debt.

 The issue of private debt is the least popular indebtedness debated in economic, social, and political discussions.
-Why do we speak most frequently about public debt?
+Why do we speak most frequently about public debt in Europe?
 Most probably because it is a challenge for numerous countries in Europe.
 It is also most intuitively identified as a negative phenomenon.

 If we look at public debt only, we can see that in most of the countries in our region, the level of public debt is much below Germany, which we use as the “European Benchmark”

 Foreign debt is an issue in European countries to a much lesser extent.
 Although the Greek case of 2011 proved, it may also be a problem on our continent.
 Understanding the nature and assessment of private debt is much more blurred.
 On the micro level of either individuals or companies, its high level is definitely a challenge.